Hank Aaron Rookie Cards

 Other Relevant Hank Aaron “Rookie” Cards

 The 1954 Topps Hank Aaron rookie card #128 is the only card in the hobby that is widely considered a Hank Aaron rookie.
-It’s not uncommon for a player to only have one Rookie card in this era, but there are two other cards that warrant (well, one is a postcard) discussion in this post.
+It’s not uncommon for a player to only have one rookie card in this era, but two other cards warrant (well, one is a postcard) discussion in this post.

 1954-56 Hank Aaron Spic and Span Postcard

 Spic and Span dry cleaners issued Braves sets throughout most of the 1950s.
 The 18-card Spic and Span postcards set, issued between 1954-56, has an early Hank Aaron postcard that some collectors consider a rookie.
 The postcards are 3 1/4″ x 5 1/2″ and are completely covered by the photo of the player.
 The Spic and Span logo is on the front with the text, “The Choice of Your Favorite Braves.”
 Because it is a postcard, the back is mostly blank and doesn’t have any additional statistics or biographical information about the player.

 Shop for the 1954-56 Hank Aaron Spic and Span Postcard on eBay (affiliate link)